02-003 Code of Conduct_20212-003

 11. Confidential Information

-Confidential information includes information in the possession of, or received in confidence by
+Confidential information includes information in the possession of, or received in

-the Town, Committee or the Local Board that the Town, Committee or the Local Board is either
+confidence by the Town, Committee or the Local Board that the Town, Committee or the

-prohibited from disclosing, or is required to refuse to disclose, under the Municipal Freedom of
+Local Board is either prohibited from disclosing, or is required to refuse to disclose,

-Information and Protection of Privacy Act (referred to as “MFIPPA”), or other legislation.
+under the Municipal Freedom of Information and Protection of Privacy Act (referred to

-Generally, MFIPPA restricts or prohibits disclosure of information received in confidence from
+as “MFIPPA”), or other legislation.
+Generally, MFIPPA restricts or prohibits disclosure of

-third parties that is of a corporate, commercial, scientific or technical nature and is provided
+information received in confidence from third parties that is of a corporate, commercial,

-expressly or implicitly in confidence, information that is personal, and information that is subject
+information that is personal, and information that is subject to solicitor-client privilege.

-The Municipal Act, 2001 allows information concerning personnel, labour relations, litigation,
+The Municipal Act, 2001 allows information concerning personnel, labour relations,

-property disposal and acquisition, the security of the property of the municipality or a local board,
+litigation, property disposal and acquisition, the security of the property of the

-and matters authorized on other legislation, to remain confidential.
-For the purposes of the Code
+municipality or a local board, and matters authorized on other legislation, to remain

-of Conduct, “confidential information” also includes this type of information.
+includes this type of information.

 No Member shall disclose or release by any means to any member of the public, any

-confidential information acquired by virtue of their office, in either oral or written form, except
+confidential information acquired by virtue of their office, in either oral or written form,

-any person or corporation.
+immediate relatives or any person or corporation.

-Under the Town’s Procedural By-law, a matter that has been discussed at an in-camera (closed)
+Under the Town’s Procedural By-law, a matter that has been discussed at an in-camera

-meeting remains confidential.
-No Member shall disclose the content of any such matter, or the
+(closed) meeting remains confidential.
+No Member shall disclose the content of any

-substance of deliberations, of the in-camera meeting until the Council or committee or the Local
+such matter, or the substance of deliberations, of the in-camera meeting until the

-Board discusses the information at a meeting that is open to the public or releases the
+Council or committee or the Local Board discusses the information at a meeting that is

-information to the public.
+open to the public or releases the information to the public.

-The following are examples of the types of information that a Member must keep confidential:
+The following are examples of the types of information that a Member must keep

 • items under litigation, negotiation, or personnel matters;

-• information that infringes on the rights of others (e.g., sources of complaints where the
+• information that infringes on the rights of others (e.g., sources of complaints

-identity of a complainant is given in confidence);
+where the identity of a complainant is given in confidence);

 • information deemed to be “personal information” under MFIPPA; and

 The above list is provided as an example and is not exclusive.
-Requests for information will be
+Requests for information

-records, or as a formal request under MFIPPA.
+access to municipal records, or as a formal request under MFIPPA.

-Members should not access or attempt to gain access to confidential information in the custody
+Members should not access or attempt to gain access to confidential information in the

-of the Town or the Local Board unless it is necessary for the performance of their duties and not
+custody of the Town or the Local Board unless it is necessary for the performance of

-prohibited otherwise.
+their duties and not prohibited otherwise.

 12. Gifts and Benefits

-Members shall not accept a fee, advance, gift or personal benefit that is connected directly or
+Members shall not accept a fee, advance, gift or personal benefit that is connected

-listed below.
+by the exceptions listed below.

 For these purposes, a fee, advance, gift or personal benefit provided with the Member’s

-knowledge to an immediate relative or business that is connected directly or indirectly to the
+knowledge to an immediate relative or business that is connected directly or indirectly to

-performance of the Member’s duties is deemed to be a gift to that Member.
+the performance of the Member’s duties is deemed to be a gift to that Member.

 The following are recognized as exceptions: